 This tutorial makes the assumption that the best structure to dock the ligand into is that of the "naked" protein.
-In general, it might be useful to keep some water molecules at the active site, especially if they are thought to bridge protein and ligand.
+In general, it might be useful to keep some water molecules at the active site, especially if they are thought to bridge the receptor and the ligand.